iceberg12/Udacity_selfDrivingCarP8/README.md

 ![alt text][overview]

-1. Initialize the car position with noisy position data from the GPS.
-If already initialized, predict the vehicle's next state from previous (noiseless control) data.
+1. Initialize the car position and all particle position (say, 50 particles) with noisy position data from the GPS.
+If already initialized, predict the vehicle's next state plus all the particles from the previous (noiseless control) data and estimated speed and yaw rate.
 2. Receive landmarks observation data from the simulator.
 3. Update the particle weights and resample particles.
 4. Calculate and output the average weighted error of the particle filter over all time steps so far.

 Let's look at Steps 1 and 3 in details.

 In Step 1, beside initializing the car position, we also need to initialize the particles around the GPS-identified position with a predefined Gaussian distribution for x, y positions and orientation.
-Once initialized, we predict the next position using time, velocity and yaw rate.
+Once initialized, we predict the next position of our car and the particles using time, velocity and yaw rate.
 Remember to check if the yaw rate is too small to avoid Number Overflow.

 For Step 3, let's look at how particles, acting as satellites around the car, evolves to estimate the locations of surrounding landmarks.